atangeman/portfolio-angular/README.md

 # Angular Portfolio

 This project was built using the most recent iteration of Angular and the [angular-cli](https://github.com/angular/angular-cli).
-Functional releases of this app are deployed via branch to be hosted on GitHub Pages.
+This application is still in development.
+Functioning pre-releases of this app are regularly deployed to a separate branch accessible by Github Pages.

 A viewable example of the most recent build can be found by visiting: